zapahan/TechWorkshop-L300-GitHub-Copilot-and-platform/docs/03_github_actions_pipeline/03_github_actions_pipeline.md

 ## Objectives

-After you complete this exercise, you will:
+After completing this exercise, you'll be able to:

 * Create a GitHub Actions CI/CD pipeline (workflow)
 * Test the workflow as part of the Pull Request process